DELTA37/TimeSeries/README.md

 you'll see something like that:
 ![Example](/examples/PRICES_ABRD.png?raw=true "Title")

-The list of all securities you can find [this](https://iss.moex.com/iss/securities/)
+The list of all [securities](https://iss.moex.com/iss/securities/).

 # Our wiki: